kolawole-faizah/Nigeria-crime-rate-analysis/README.md

 Analysis of crime rate in Nigeria 🇳🇬

 ##  Project Overview
 This project is aimed at finding data-driven solutions to solving crime rate in Nigeria.
-This project also aims to provide insight into the crime rate over the course of three years.
+This project also aim to provide insight into the crime rate over the course of three years.
 Ultimately, providing recommendation on how to tackle these incidents moving forward.

 ![Nigeria crime rate](https://github.com/user-attachments/assets/f38a79b9-5a6b-46ca-b61b-fe52ea51f64f)